zoltrain/www/source/blog/2014-08-29-terraform-discourse.html.markdown

 Additionally, DigitalOcean DNS may take some time to propagate.

+If you're interested in seeing detailed logs of what Terraform is doing, run the command with `TF_LOG=1 ...` prepended.

 ## Conclusion

 Setting up Discourse with Terraform is an interesting example of what